atelierspierrot/templatengine/README.md

 ## Views functions

-Any package can defining the extra `views-functions` setting can define a set of standalone methods to use in view files ; all functions files of the declared views-functions are loaded for all views, so all of these methods may be accessible in any view file.
+Any package defining the extra `views-functions` setting can define a set of standalone methods to use in view files ; all functions files of the declared `views-functions` are loaded for all views, so all of these methods may be accessible in any view file.